 - If I have already taken a communications course at College or University, do I have to take one again?

 You are eligible for an exemption if you hold an equivalent internal Fleming credit that is less than five years old.
-COMM32, 44, 78, 79, 80, 133 and 166 are direct equivalents.
-Therefore, if you have previously completed one of COMM32, 44, 78, 79, 80, 133 or 166, and are entering a program that requires an alternate one of these four courses, please contact Tara Meldrum, the School Operations Liaison for the School of General Arts and Sciences to confirm your exemption:
+COMM32, 44, 78, 79, 80 and 166 are direct equivalents.
+Therefore, if you have previously completed one of COMM32, 44, 78, 79, 80 or 166, and are entering a program that requires an alternate one of these courses, please contact Tara Meldrum, the School Operations Liaison for the School of General Arts and Sciences to confirm your exemption:

 - Am I eligible for an exemption if I have previously completed a post-secondary credit in first semester Computers?

-- If you already hold the COMP345 credit from Fleming College you will not be required to complete the computers course again.
+- If you already hold the COMP345 credit from Fleming College you will not be required to complete the computers course again, nor are you required to complete the computer assessment test.
 Please note that there may be other course equivalents, so if you hold a computers credit from Fleming that is less than three years old with an alternate course number, please contact Tara Meldrum, the School Operations Liaison for the School of General Arts & Sciences:

 - Are my assessment results confidential?